Doing Business in China and Working With Chinese [4-min read]

 In this country-specific article I will cover several topics:

 - Doing business in China, or the Culture of China

 - Business Culture in China

 Although I will use some statistics here and there and sum up some numbers, this article is not about the facts and figures.
 It’s about understanding the culture of China.
 More statistics about doing business in China can be found here.

 And although there is a map of the country on the right, this article is not a tourist guide.
-It’s about business culture in China and working with Chinese.
-Another good source for better understanding of Chines culture is Wikipedia.
+It’s about business culture in China and working with the Chinese.
+Another good source for a better understanding of Chines culture is Wikipedia.
 Click here to find out more.

 A news site on China can be found here.
 If you want to know how to do business in China this article will help you in the right direction.